What Is Community Solar?

 Creating a Truly Interconnected City

-With solar projects in the District of Columbia’s NW, NE, SW, and SE quadrants and serving low-income households in NW, SW, and SE, New Partners has created an innovative program to provide solar energy benefits to residents who can’t afford their own solar arrays.
+With its own solar projects in the District of Columbia’s NW, NE, SW, and SE quadrants, and by accessing solar energy from other sources, New Partners serves low-income households throughout the District.
+New Partners has created innovative programs to provide solar energy benefits to residents who can’t afford their own solar arrays.

 What We Care About

-New Partners is committed to mitigating climate change through producing renewable energy and developing sound energy policy.
-Our innovative work in battery storage provides resilience strategies both for the electric grid and for people among us who may be least...
+New Partners is committed to producing renewable energy and developing sound energy policy.
+Our innovative work in battery storage provides resilience strategies both for the electric grid and for households who may be least equipped to withstand the impact of energy...

 Renewable Energy Education